-Since the implementation of AB 109, the Probation Department, Sheriff's Office, and KernBHRS have started data sharing with greater frequency to effectively serve the population.
-The three departments collaborate and pool data to report CBO information (such as financial information, number of participants, services received, etc.) to the CCP, Board of Supervisors, and state agencies on an as-needed basis.
+Since the implementation of AB 109, the Probation Department, Sheriff's Office, and KernBHRS have continued to participate in data sharing to effectively serve the population.
+The three departments collaborate and pool data to report CBO information (such as financial information, number of participants, services received, etc.) to the CCP, Board of Supervisors, and state agencies on an asneeded basis.